LatikaMeelu/Tableau-analysis2/README.md

 ## 💡 Highlights

 - Coffee is sold the most at Maven Roasters.
 The most sold product is Barista espresso, second being brewed chai tea.
-- Hell's Kitchen scores highest in revenues.
+- Hell's Kitchen scores highest in revenues earned.
 - Most expensive product sold is dark chocolate coffee.
 - Thursday and mondays are the busiest days in the week, the least busy being sundays.
 - ## 📊 Visualization